dringakn/uav_gazebo/README.md

 If the drone is in VELOCITY_YAWRATE (CIRCLE) it will be controlled by the movement of control sticks.
 If the drone is in POSITION_YAW (CROSS) mode then the control sticks movenment can be seen as a target position.
 If the R1 is pressed then the drone will drope (similar to a kill switch), it can be lifted off by pressing VELOCITY_YAWRATE (CIRCLE) and with Right-Stick Up movement.
 The drone position can be reset (teleported) to fixed position using LEFT or RIGHT Stick button press.
+Press SHARE button to reset drone position as well as pursuit controller (start if already not running).

 If no joystick is present then open a second termainal and execute a simple test controller